bennyhuo/KotlinBlogTranslation/original/Upcoming Change “Class Objects” Rethought.md

 So, what used to be called “class objects” will now be called “default objects”.
 More motivation is coming below, but at this point, please note how you feel about this change: is it better now? more confusing? about the same as before?<br/>
-<strong>Please share your opinion in the comments below, now, before reading the motivation.
-Thanks a lot!</strong>
+**Please share your opinion in the comments below, now, before reading the motivation.
+Thanks a lot!**

 {% raw %}
 <p><a name="why-default-objects"></a></p>